16 Jul How to take CBD oil?

 Key Message: Start low, go slow!

 Need a good place to start?
 5% CBD Oil is the perfect beginner-strength oil to test out the powerful benefits of CBD without breaking the bank.
 Or are you looking to maximise the effects and get more for your money?
 Look no further than 40% CBD Oil.
-It offers the ultimate CBD boost and is the most cost-effective option for those who want to take larger amounts on a regular basis.
+It offers the highest CBD concentration and is the most cost-effective option for those who want to take larger amounts on a regular basis.

 3. CBD Balms, Skincare and Topicals